samstav/simpl/README.md

-    -s, --with-simulator  enable support for the deployment simulator -a, --with-admin      enable /admin calls (authorized to admin users only) -e, --eventlet        use the eventlet server (recommended in production) --access-log FILE     file to log HTTP calls to (only works with --eventlet) --eager               all celery (queue) tasks will be executed in-process.
+    -s, --with-simulator  enable support for the deployment simulator -a, --with-admin      enable /admin calls (authorized to admin users only) -e, --eventlet        use the eventlet server (recommended in production) --backdoor-port       port to use for eventlet backdoor to listen on --access-log FILE     file to log HTTP calls to (only works with --eventlet) --eager               all celery (queue) tasks will be executed in-process.
                           Use this for debugging only.
 There is no need to start